 A good thesaurus is essential for WriteShop students.
 The Synonym Finder [affiliate link] is our favorite thesaurus, and we highly recommend it for use with the WriteShop program.

-Each student will need his or her own student workbook.
-You may purchase one WriteShop II workbook per student, or you may duplicate certain pages according to these policies:
+Purchase one WriteShop II workbook per student.
+Alternatively, you may duplicate certain pages according to these policies:

 - Permission is granted to reproduce worksheet pages and rubrics for single-family use only.